cetz-package/cetz/src/lib/decorations/path.typ

 #import "/src/bezier.typ"

 #let default-style = (
-  /// Number of windings
+  /// Number of segments
-  N: 10,
+  segments: 10,
-  /// Wavelength
+  /// Length of a single segments
-  length: none,
+  segment-length: none,

-  /// width of the spring in the direction of the springs normal
+  /// Amplitude of a segment in the direction of the segments normal
-  width: 1,
+  amplitude: 1,
   /// Decoration start
   start: 0%,
   /// Decoration stop